-In December 1976, the federal parliament passed the Aboriginal Land Rights (Northern Territory) Act.
-It was the first legislation in Australia that enabled Indigenous people to claim land rights for country where traditional ownership could be proven.
+In December 1976 the federal parliament passed the Aboriginal Land Rights (Northern Territory) Act.
+It was the first legislation in Australia that enabled First Nations peoples to claim land rights for Country where traditional ownership could be proven.

-For almost 200 years, Aboriginal and Torres Strait Islander people had been losing rights to their lands as white settlers encroached.
-This Act was the first step to enabling Indigenous Australians to regain these rights.
+For almost 200 years First Nations peoples had been losing rights to their lands as white settlers encroached.
+This Act was the first step to enabling First Nations peoples to regain these rights.

 The Government Resident of the Northern Territory, 1889: